 - Let this grove and all within it be purified by fire.

 - Go to the southern part of the altar, pick up the bowl with the candle – without sweeping or excessive motions.

 - Repeat above but this time – visualize fire purifying everything in the grove saying.

 - Let this grove and all within be purified with water.

-- Now take the bowl with water and go to western edge repeat above this time visualizing water purifying saying.
+- Now take the bowl with water and go to the western edge.
+Repeat the above this time, visualizing water purifying saying.

-- Let this grove and all within be purified with earth
+- Let this grove and all within be purified with the earth.

 - Now take the bowl with earth to the northern edge repeat visualizing earth purifying everything.

 - At the north of the altar say.